GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

-# BiNGS Bulk RNA-Seq Pipeline
+# BiNGS Bulk RNA-seq Pipeline
+A streamlined pipeline for bulk RNA-seq analysis (first release)

 Welcome to the BiNGS Bulk RNA-seq pipeline — a full workflow for downloading, preprocessing, and analyzing bulk RNA-seq data at the HPC cluster environment.

-Citation
-To cite material from this pipeline in your publications, please use:

-Gulay Bengu Ulukaya.
-(2025, April 26).
-BiNGS-Bulk-RNA-seq-pipeline: A streamlined pipeline for bulk RNA-seq analysis (first release).
-GitHub. https://github.com/GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline.

-A lot of time and effort went into the development of this pipeline.
-Citations help us understand the needs of the research community, gain recognition for our work, and attract further support for continued development.
-Thank you for citing this material if it helped you in your data analysis.

 🖥️ How to Set Up on HPC
 Clone the repository: